The difference between variables and styles

 Takeaways:

-- Variables can be used to define other variables and styles, but styles cannot define either of those
+- Variables can be applied to styles and other variables, but styles cannot be applied to either

 Supporting features